-An in-depth Arc’teryx Cerium LT Hoody review that answers all your questions.
+Welcome to an in-depth Arc’teryx Cerium LT Hoody review that answers all your questions.
 We’ve got a bit of a down jacket obsession, and the Arc’teryx Cerium is our latest.
 So, it’s time for a review of the Cerium down jacket.
-Since we live in the Canadian Rockies down jacket season is year-round.
+Since we live in the Canadian Rockies, down jacket season is year-round.
 This gives us plenty of time to put the Cerium LT through the paces.

-It is Arc’teryx’s most popular jacket made with 850-fill down and Coreloft synthetic in areas prone to moisture.
-The jacket’s fit is athletic and it packs all of the features we look for in a down jacket, yet packs down to the size of a water bottle.
+The Arc’teryx cerium LT is Arc’teryx’s most popular jacket made with 850-fill down and Coreloft synthetic in areas prone to moisture.
+The jacket’s fit is athletic, and it packs all of the features we look for in a down jacket, yet packs down to the size of a water bottle.

 - Price: $379